Jazzee/Jazzee/docs/platforms/rhel6.rst

 Install dependencies::

-  #yum install php-devel ImageMagick-devel php-pecl-apc php-mysql libuuid-devel gcc php-ldap php-mbstring clamd clamav-devel
+  #yum install php-devel ImageMagick-devel php-pecl-apc php-mysql libuuid-devel gcc php-ldap php-mbstring clamd clamav-devel php-curl

 Install pear packages that are not in the RHEL or EPEL repositories::